o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-ios.md

 ## iOS Export Script
 O3DE ships with an experimental [iOS Export Script](https://github.com/o3de/o3de/blob/9b90a24479e2b191d2125d34c1984b013b2cb13f/scripts/o3de/ExportScripts/export_source_ios_xcode.py), capable of generating an Xcode project file to handle standard use cases of O3DE projects on iOS.
 This script is only designed to run from an O3DE source installation on a macOS machine.

-The export script has 2 primary sections: the function [`export_ios_xcode_project`](https://github.com/o3de/o3de/blob/9b90a24479e2b191d2125d34c1984b013b2cb13f/scripts/o3de/ExportScripts/export_source_ios_xcode.py#L16) and the [startup code that only runs if the script is invoked by the CLI](https://github.com/o3de/o3de/blob/9b90a24479e2b191d2125d34c1984b013b2cb13f/scripts/o3de/ExportScripts/export_source_ios_xcode.py#L73).
-In depth discussion on these two sections will be made in the [Developer Guide](https://docs.o3de.org/docs/engine-dev/) in the future.
+The export script has two primary sections: the function [`export_ios_xcode_project`](https://github.com/o3de/o3de/blob/9b90a24479e2b191d2125d34c1984b013b2cb13f/scripts/o3de/ExportScripts/export_source_ios_xcode.py#L16) and the [startup code that only runs if the script is invoked by the CLI](https://github.com/o3de/o3de/blob/9b90a24479e2b191d2125d34c1984b013b2cb13f/scripts/o3de/ExportScripts/export_source_ios_xcode.py#L73).
+In-depth discussion on these two sections will be made in the [Developer Guide](https://docs.o3de.org/docs/engine-dev/) in the future.

 ### Usage